roehampton/module-content/msc-project/assessment/README.md

 The structure of the main body will somewhat vary based on the nature of the project.
 However, there is a general flow through the project, with additional sections added as necessary.

-1. Introduction to the project.
+- Introduction to the project.
-2. The legal, social, ethical and professional issues relevant to the project.
+- The legal, social, ethical and professional issues relevant to the project.
-3. The structure then varies based on whether the project is build-orientated or research-orientated:
+- The structure then varies based on whether the project is build-orientated or research-orientated:
   - Research Orientated:
-     4. An investigation, generally driven by a search and review of relevant literature.
+    - An investigation, generally driven by a search and review of relevant literature.
-     5. A methodology defining how you will undertake your research.
+    - A methodology defining how you will undertake your research.
-     6. The results from performing the research methodology.
+    - The results from performing the research methodology.
-     7. Discussion of the results and what they tell us about your area of research.
+    - Discussion of the results and what they tell us about your area of research.
   - Build Orientated:
-     4. A review into the background of the work, which can be driven by technology, literature, and other resources.
+    - A review into the background of the work, which can be driven by technology, literature, and other resources.
-     5. A design of the artefact to be built.
+    - A design of the artefact to be built.
-     6. Details of the implementation of the artefact.
+    - Details of the implementation of the artefact.
-     7. An evaluation of your artefact to objectively determine its quality.
+    - An evaluation of your artefact to objectively determine its quality.

-8. A conclusion to the report, summarising the findings, discussing related work, and any future work.
+- A conclusion to the report, summarising the findings, discussing related work, and any future work.

+**It is, however, up to you how to structure your project and the contents of these sections.
+This guidance lets you know what we expect and what is likely to provide you with the most success.**

+The main body has a **maximum** word count limit of 10,000 words.
+Organising the writing of your report is one of the signifiant challenges you will face.
+Some suggestions on how to organise and write the main body are:

+- Early in the project, plan the sections and an estimated size.
+This will help you keep within the word count.
+- Start writing early.
+Ask for feedback from your supervisor.
+And don't write from page 1 -- the biggest obstacle is staring at the first blank page and wondering how to start.
+Write up parts of your work as you do them.
+- You are writing your report for your examiners first and foremost.
+They will use the assessment criteria defined here.
+Importantly, it is expected that you use a formal, academic writing style relevant to the discipline.
+Your supervisor can help here by giving you feedback on your early writing.

 ##### Introduction

+This section should introduce the work.
+Depending on the nature of the project, you might have the following parts:

+- An initial paragraph introducing the project context and idea (all projects).
+- A hypothesis and/or research question(s) (research based projects)
+- Aims of the project (all projects)
+  - Aims are broad statements of desired outcomes and intentions.
+- Objectives of the project (all projects)
+  - Tangible steps that will be taken to achieve the aims -- tasks that will be done.
+- Breakdown of the rest of the report (all projects)
+  - Describe the upcoming sections in order -- this provides your reader with a roadmap of the report.

 ##### Legal, Social, Ethical, and Professional Issues

+Your project must include a description of the legal, social, ethical and professional issues relevant to the project. **All projects will have either a legal, social, ethical or professional issue element.** You must discuss these here and highlight any issues that had to be addressed before undertaking the project.

+If your project required ethical clearance, then this must be clearly stated in this section, including how the ethical considerations were managed.

 ##### Background

+The aim of the background section is to provide the reader with the relevant contextual information necessary to understand your work.
+This section must be suitably referenced based on the reviews undertaken.
+There are two reviews that are likely to take place within this section -- a technology review and a literature review.
+The section concludes with a summary of the findings from the background investigation and how that **justifies** the work undertaken in your project.

 ###### Technology Review

+The technology review focuses on technology that will be and could be used for the project.
+Typically, it is expected that you have reviewed different technology options for your project and summarised these options here.
+It should be clear why the technology choices taken were made.

 ###### Literature Review

+All projects should reference some academic literature, although it is primarily research orientated projects that will conduct a significant literature review in the background section.
+As with the technology review, the goal here is to make it clear why the choices were made in the project.
+It is expected that at least the research methodology and/or evaluation approach are defined from existing sources.

 ##### Design or Methodology